Ads Disclosure

 • Fiat On-Ramp.
 This is where Phemex shows its “hybrid” weakness.
 Unlike Coinbase, Phemex does not have native fiat rails.
 When we clicked “Buy Crypto,” we were routed to third-party processors like MoonPay and Simplex.
 The quoted fees for a credit card purchase were steep (nearly 3.5%), so we strongly recommend sticking to crypto deposits or P2P markets to avoid losing capital before you even start trading.

-New accounts are greeted with a “Welcome Rewards” hub offering up to $8,800 in bonuses.
+New accounts are greeted with a “Welcome Rewards” hub offering up to $15,000 USDT in sign-up bonuses, trading bonuses, vouchers, BTC airdrops, and other perks.
 The catch: in our testing, most of these rewards were trading fee rebate vouchers (not withdrawable cash) tied to hitting massive deposit milestones.
 The only immediate perk was a small voucher for completing the KYC step.

 Phemex Trading Experience